 In this Zcash vs Monero guide, you’ll learn about the two coins’ histories and teams, the differences between their purposes and technical aspects, and be able to decide which it is you prefer over the other one.
-I’ll be explaining the following about each of these interesting, yet similar currencies:
+I’ll be explaining the following about each of these interesting, yet similar currencies.

-Hopefully, by the end of this Zcash vs Monero guide, you’ll have a solid understanding about all the above points.
+Hopefully, by the end of this Zcash vs Monero guide, you’ll have a solid understanding of all the above points.
 This should help you to decide which one you wish to use or invest in.

 As you can see, there is a lot of stuff to cover in this Monero vs Zcash guide, so without further ado, let’s begin!